-The election was (mostly) about money
+The election was (partly) about money

 Educated enough to be comfortable.
 Comfortable enough to care more about decency than money.

 I was as surprised as anyone about the outcome of the election.

 I should have seen the clues.
 I’m from rural America, Pennsylvania, the Keystone state.
 In our monthly pilgrimage there, we drive through a lot of small towns, and almost always there are empty store fronts.
 I know some people in these towns are struggling to make ends meet.

 At work, I collaborate with a number of people who are economists.
 They define rational behavior as making choices that maximize (monetary) value.
 In other words, in their view, there is no other legitimate rationale.
 And we know.
 Money talks.
 And boy, did it on November 8.